Woutah/pyside6-utils/readme.md

 # PySide6 - Utils
-`pyside6-utils` implements several useful PySide6 widgets, models and delegates as well as some generally useful utility functions
+`pyside6-utils` implements several useful PySide6 widgets, models and delegates as well as some generally useful utility functions.
-The package contains registrars for all new widgets, which can be used register the widgets in QtDesigner to quickly build UI's.
+The package contains registrars for all useful widgets, which can be [used to register the widgets in QtDesigner](#Qt-Designer) to quickly build UI's.

-This package was mainly developed for the DataClass-visualization and editing, in tandem with [].
+This package was mainly developed for DataClass-visualization and user-friendly editing of large config files.
+It was developed in tandem with [TODO].

 A quick list of the main widgets: